 The Task Force has issued a call for evidence and will be conducting a series of hearings, to help gather views, evidence and data which will be used as a foundation from which to develop recommendations for the Devon Carbon Plan.

-The process is planned as follows (timeline will be added in due course):
+The process is planned as follows:

 - Call for evidence